 - 5.1 The collection of all money due to the Council shall be under the control and supervision of the Deputy Chief Executive.
-It is the responsibility of departments to ensure that sundry debtor invoices are raised where appropriate in respect of debts to the Council. - 5.2 All receipt forms, tickets, books and other documents of a similar nature shall be ordered under the direction of the Deputy Chief Executive, who shall satisfy themself as to the arrangements for their control and issue.
+It is the responsibility of departments to ensure that sundry debtor invoices are raised where appropriate in respect of debts to the Council. - 5.2 All receipt forms, tickets, books and other documents of a similar nature shall be ordered under the direction of the Deputy Chief Executive, who shall be satisfied as to the arrangements for their control and issue.
 No receipts shall be given except on an authorised form. - 5.3 All monies received by an Officer on behalf of the Council shall be properly safeguarded and without delay paid to the Deputy Chief Executive or as they may direct to the Council's bank account.
 No deduction may be made from such money save to the extent that the Deputy Chief Executive may specifically authorise.
 Any refunds of overpayments must be made through the payments system and not out of income.
-Each Officer who so banks money shall enter on the paying-in slip a reference to the related debt (such as the receipt number or the name of the debtor) or otherwise indicate the origin of the money.
+Each Officer who so banks money shall enter on the paying-in slip a reference to the related debt (such as the receipt number or the name of the debtor) or otherwise indicate the origin of the money. - 5.4 All cheques shall be crossed specifically to the account of the Council when received. - 5.5 Personal cheques shall not be cashed out of money held on behalf of the Council. - 5.6 The Deputy Chief Executive shall be notified promptly of all money due to the Council and of contracts, leases and other agreements and arrangements entered into which involve the receipt of money by the Council.
+They shall have the right to inspect any document or other evidence in this connection, as he or she may decide.

-- 5.4 All cheques shall be crossed specifically to the account of the Council when received. - 5.5 Personal cheques shall not be cashed out of money held on behalf of the Council. - 5.6 The Deputy Chief Executive shall be notified promptly of all money due to the Council and of contracts, leases and other agreements and arrangements entered into which involve the receipt of money by the Council.
-They shall have the right to inspect any document or other evidence in this connection, as he may decide. - 5.7 Each Chief Officer shall furnish the Deputy Chief Executive with such particulars in connection with work done, goods supplied or services rendered and of all other amounts due, as may be required by them to record correctly all sums due to the Council and to ensure the prompt rendering of accounts for the recovery of such sums. - 5.8 Every transfer of official money from one Officer to another will be evidenced in the records of the department concerned by the signature of the receiving Officer unless instructions to the contrary are issued by the Deputy Chief Executive. - 5.9 The Deputy Chief Executive, after consultation with the Head of Legal Services and Deputy Monitoring Officer, shall recommend to Cabinet to write off amounts deemed to be irrecoverable, subject to individual amounts of £1,200 or less, and debts claimed and admitted under the provisions of the Insolvency Act 1985, being written off at their discretion. - 5.10 The Deputy Chief Executive will provide departments with an aged profile of outstanding debt on a monthly basis.
+- 5.7 Each Chief Officer shall furnish the Deputy Chief Executive with such particulars in connection with work done, goods supplied or services rendered and of all other amounts due, as may be required by them to record correctly all sums due to the Council and to ensure the prompt rendering of accounts for the recovery of such sums. - 5.8 Every transfer of official money from one Officer to another will be evidenced in the records of the department concerned by the signature of the receiving Officer unless instructions to the contrary are issued by the Deputy Chief Executive. - 5.9 The Deputy Chief Executive, after consultation with the Head of Legal Services and Deputy Monitoring Officer, shall recommend to Cabinet to write off amounts deemed to be irrecoverable, subject to individual amounts of £7,500 or less, and debts claimed and admitted under the provisions of the Insolvency Act 1985, being written off at their discretion.
+Items in excess of the delegated limit shall be referred to Cabinet for approval on the recommendation of the Deputy Chief Executive. - 5.10 The Deputy Chief Executive will provide departments with an aged profile of outstanding debt on a monthly basis.
 Departments will be required to analyse this information and ensure that appropriate further action is taken where necessary. - 5.11 The Deputy Chief Executive, in consultation with the appropriate Chief Officer, shall submit periodical reports to the relevant Committee on the collection of income and the level of arrears.